ProjectTIER/ProjectTIER_R/README.md

 conducted for the project and to reproduce exactly all the results reported in your paper.

+## ProjectTIER_R repository

-The instructions presented here are written for users of R.In a few places, they use R-specific terminology.
+The instructions presented in this repository are written for users of R.
+In a few places, they use R-specific terminology.
 For example, we refer to command files as scripts, and their names are followed by the .R extension.
 But the R-specific terminology that appears in these instructions can be easily translated to any of the major statistical